-- Share concerns with the safeguarding team as soon as possible in person. - If you are not able to contact your DSL or the DDSLs, and the child is at risk of immediate harm, contact the Children's Services Social Care department directly using the phone numbers printed at the bottom of the HCSP thresholds chart available in SLT offices. - If you are dissatisfied with the level of response you receive following your concerns, you should press for re-consideration.
+- Share concerns with the safeguarding team as soon as possible in person and using a white safeguarding form. - If you are not able to contact your DSL or the DDSLs, and the child is at risk of immediate harm, contact the Children's Services Social Care department directly using the phone numbers printed at the bottom of the HCSP thresholds chart available in all offices. - If you are dissatisfied with the level of response you receive following your concerns, you should press for re-consideration.